PogoDigitalism/RobloxAuthenticator/README.md

 This is an easy-to-use wrapper written in 100% Python to automate process of Roblox' **2FA MOBILE authentication** system.
 RobloxAuthenticator contains both a synchronous and asynchronous way of making these requests!

 `❗ This is **NOT** a 2FA bypasser and can not be used to gain unauthorized access to Roblox accounts.
-I strongly discourage account theft and any other malicious practices of such matter.
+I strongly discourage account theft and any other malicious practices of such matter.`
-This library is therefore not made and compatible to be used as account stealer.
-RobloxAuthenticator is simply for enthusiastic people like me who want to make their life easier, make cool stuff and do good for others.`

     ⚠️ RobloxAuthenticator requires the external pyotp, requests and aiohttp library to function. ⚠️